 - Example: “I am writing this response.” / “He is staying with friends this week.”

-- Present perfect: For actions that happened at an unspecified time or have relevance now.
+Use this for actions that happened at an unspecified time in the past but have direct relevance to the present.

 - Structure: Subject + have/has + past participle.